ruuda/2017-AFP/assignments.md

 * 2.7.1 (20%) - Permutations
 * 2.9.1 (25%) - Proofs

-Further assignments will be announced in due course.

 #### Assignment 2

 Please submit the following exercises before **Monday, Feb 27**.